-The proposed plans would be consistent with the Policy 3.1 of the City's Noise Element.
+The proposed plan would be consistent with the Policy 3.1 of the City's Noise Element, and Policy LU15.2 of the proposed plan.
 As identified below under Impact 4.10-1, development of new residences in areas where existing noise levels currently exceed the City standard would be required to demonstrate that interior and exterior noise standards would be met through design or acoustical treatment.

 As demonstrated below, the proposed plan would generate increased local traffic volumes in the near term but actually reduce net long-term trips as a result of the incorporation of mixed uses, pedestrian walkways, and connections to nearby transit.
-Further, as discussed below, the proposed plans would not increase local ambient noise levels by more than the identified threshold (0.3 dBA) under near-term conditions when compared to anticipated noise levels without the proposed plans.
-With respect to long-term conditions, because the proposed plans are anticipated to result in fewer future vehicle trips than would the current Community Plan for the CPAs, noise levels would actually decrease under long-term conditions compared to long-term conditions without implementation of the land use changes under the proposed plans.
-Therefore, the proposed plans would not conflict with these applicable policies.
+Further, as discussed in Impact 4.10-3 below, the proposed plan would not increase local ambient noise levels by more than 0.3 dBA under near-term conditions when compared to anticipated noise levels without the proposed plan With respect to long-term conditions, because the proposed plan is anticipated to result in fewer future vehicle trips than would the current Community Plan for the CPA, noise levels would actually decrease under long-term conditions compared to long-term conditions without implementation of the land use changes under the proposed plan.
+Therefore, the proposed plan would not conflict with these applicable policies.